slowernews/wisdom-tldr/README.md

 ===
 ###On hiring

-Hire anybody but only retain the best.
+Hire anyone but only retain the best.

 > *'He who works with his hands is a laborer.<br>
 He who works with his hands and his head is a craftsman.<br>